-The automobile industry is getting its fair share of modernization.
+The automotive industry is getting its fair share of modernization.

-Fortunately, there is a workaround to this problem.
-We will tell you how you can work around a dead key fob.
+Fortunately, there is a solution to this problem.
+We will tell you how to start and unlock a car with a dead key fob.

 1. Replace the batteries